-Mr. Holzman graduated from Northland College in 2012 with a degree in science and a teaching certificate.
-He worked for Northwest Passage, an at-risk youth facility in Frederic, WI.
+Sempai Holzman graduated in 2012 with a degree in science and a teaching certificate, He worked for Northwest Passage, an at-risk youth facility in Frederic, WI.
 During his time there, he implemented a martial arts program for long-term residents who were exhibiting positive behaviors.
-Additionally, he created and taught a summer program for a local school, and a fitness class for senior citizens at the local gym.
-Following his work in treatment and rehab, he worked as a special education teacher in Bayfield High school, and then as a middle school science teacher here in Milwaukee.
-Throughout all of these transitions, he has been training, teaching, and expanding his knowledge of the martial arts.
-He has been fortunate enough to train with Sensei Tadashi Yamashita, Bill “Superfoot” Wallace, and many other talented and passionate martial artists.
+Additionally, he has created and taught programs for a variety of schools, fitness centers, colleges, and other martial arts academies.
+Following his work in treatment and rehab, he worked as a special education teacher in Bayfield High School, and then as a middle school science teacher here in Milwaukee before coming to the Black Belt Leadership Academy.

-Mr. Nelson focuses on students at the Academy and in local schools, where he teaches in the I Can’t Wait for Wednesday program.
-He remains an avid competitor who has won divisional sparring championships at the Norse Warrior Open, the Greater Milwaukee Open, and Badger State Games.
-He has taken first place in forms in several recent tournaments and went to the WKC World Championships in 2015.
-Mr. Nelson’s disciplined approach and love of martial arts make him an exciting martial arts instructor.
+Mr. Nelson is very active in the community and local schools where he visits kids in their classrooms and teaches in the “I Can’t Wait for Wednesday” Program.
+He remains an avid competitor and has won divisional sparring championships at the Norse Warrior Open, Greater Milwaukee Open, and Badger State Games.
+He has also earned first place in forms competition at the Diamond Nationals in both 2015 and 2016.
+In 2007 he qualified for Team USA in Pankration and in 2015 he made Team USA for Karate Point Sparring at the WKC World Championships in Orlando, Fl.